emircanakgol/Useless2048/README.md

 A physics based 2048 game that sometimes, becomes annoying 😄

 ### Challenge against unstable physics!
-As for the main challenge of the game, expect lots of block misplacements and bugs.
+As for the main challenge of the game, expect lots of block misplacements.
 If you still can score 2048, you are the one!

+*(Sound On!)*

 https://github.com/emircanakgol/Useless2048/assets/22233530/9d69e836-81ae-414e-b38a-f0bdf1e4278a